SOF3/dynec/book/src/ch1-intro.md

 | 1 | (1, 3, 4) | 80 | 4 |
 | &vellip; | &vellip; | &vellip; | &vellip; |

-Each row is one entity, and each cell is a component of that entity.

 Everything can be entities!
-For example, in a shooters game, players and bullets may be different entities, where bullets have different components from players:
+For example, in a shooters game, each player and and each bullet is a separate entity.
+The components for a bullet are different from those for a player:

 | Entity \# | Location | Speed | Damage |
 | :---: | :---: | :---: | :---: |
 | 0 | (1, 2.5, 3.5) | (0, 0.5, 0.5) | 20 |
 | &vellip; | &vellip; | &vellip; | &vellip; |

-### Game logic
-Game logic is implemented in "systems", which are basically functions with access to the entity data, executed once per game tick.
+## Logic

+A system is a function that processes data.
+In a typical game or simulation, each system are executed once per "cycle" (a.k.a. "ticks") in the main loop.
-Usually, systems are implemented as loops that execute over all entities of a type like in the following pseudocode:
+Usually, systems are implemented as loops that execute over all entities of a type:

 ```
 for each bullet entity {